aliraxa-hub/Plunkers/README.md

-# Friends List App
+# Friends List Web Application

-Hello my name is John Elder and I work at Codemy.com
+Hello my name is Ali Raza and I work at nextonhub.me

-This is my Ruby on Rails Friends List App!
+This is my Ruby on Rails Friends List Web Application

-Follow me at Codemy.com
+Check me out on nextonhub.me